lambdaclass/concrete/research/stdlib-runtime/long-term-concurrency.md

 - most ordinary concurrent programs use structured thread-and-channel patterns
 - high-scale networking can use an evented runtime without infecting the entire language
 - compiler reports can explain where concurrency happens, where blocking occurs, and what runtime authority is required
+- code can distinguish optional parallelism from required concurrent progress
+- deterministic simulation can turn scheduler-dependent failures into reproducible evidence artifacts
 - high-integrity profiles can constrain concurrency deliberately
 - future proofs/reports can reason about concurrency as a small explicit model, not a sprawling ecosystem accident